 Many people do not report sexual assaults to the police.
 There is no time limit for reporting a sexual assault; some people come forward years later.
-However, the sooner you report a crime, the easier it can be for the police to investigate and find Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to support your case.
+However, the sooner you report a crime, the easier it can be for the police to investigate and find evidence to support your case.
 Note that if you change your mind, you can withdraw your complaint to the police.

 Speaking to the police

 Victims have a number of reporting options to consider, including:

 - notifying the police of the assault, to provide them with information about an offender or an offence;